 I had a feeling (before Michael was born) that something was wrong with him.
 It wasn’t a feeling that kept me up at night or made me extremely fearful; it was just a feeling, a little voice.
 I didn't say anything out loud (other than sharing my thoughts with my mom), afraid that if I said it out loud, that "something bad" would come true.

-I asked her what this meant, as I couldn’t help but to notice the look of concern on her face.
-She made it clear that she was not an eye doctor and that it was important for him to be seen by a pediatric opthamologist.
+I asked her what this meant, as I couldn’t help but notice the look of concern on her face.
+She made it clear that she was not an eye doctor and that it was important for him to be seen by a pediatric ophthalmologist.
 The fact that she made the appointment with the specialist immediately, herself, frightened me.
 There was a definite sense of urgency.

 I found out later how fortunate I was that she didn’t tell me what she suspected: retnoblastoma.

 Less than a week later, while being examined by the pediatric opthamologist, with eyes dialated, it was obvious there was a problem.
 Basically, he had a cataract, (actually, a bit more involved than just "cataract."
 It was called PHPV (Persistant Hyperplastic Primary Vitreous) and involved scarring of the blood vessels.)